 Calculating ROI for Your Cybersecurity Project: How to Choose the Right Security Tools

-CISOs and Board members face a balancing act as they look to build out strong security programs.
+CISOs, IT Managers, and Board members face a balancing act as they look to build out strong security programs, and calculating ROI is a large part of that challenge.
 What tools are truly worth the investment versus the costs of a damaging cyber attack?
-Though well-known, the potential repercussions of a data breach are still alarming.
-By some estimates, cybercrime damages will reach $10 trillion by 2025, up from $4 trillion in 2021.
+The potential repercussions of a data breach are alarming — By some estimates, cybercrime damages will reach $10 trillion by 2025, up from $4 trillion in 2021.

-For both CISOs and Board members, a thorough cybersecurity strategy is a critical way to address business risk and promote business health and longevity.
-The risks at stake, in addition to regulatory scrutiny as well as compliance concerns - think GDPR - are motivating Boards to take a closer look, and they're turning to CISOs for insight.
-The challenge for CISOs is selecting the best tools from a sea of offerings and then working with the Board and senior execs to deploy them within the organization.
+A thorough cybersecurity strategy is a critical way to address business risk and promote business health and longevity.
+The risks at stake, in addition to regulatory scrutiny and compliance concerns such as GDPR, are motivating Boards to take a closer look at security policies, and they're turning to CISOs and IT Managers for insight.
+The challenge for security leaders is selecting the best tools from a sea of offerings and then working with the Board and senior executives to deploy them within the organization.

-By calculating cybersecurity ROI, CISOs can quantify the value of a new security project to Board members, demonstrate the financial impact of the security budget and how it aligns with the business's overall strategic goals, and foster faster decision-making.
+By calculating cybersecurity ROI, CISOs and IT Managers can quantify the value of a new security project to Board members, demonstrate the financial impact of the security budget and how it aligns with the business's overall strategic goals, and foster more rapid decision-making.

 Calculating ROI for Cybersecurity